williamsimon/pokemonapp/README.md

 Added pagination for recycler view (scroll down to load more pokemons)
 Added basic unit testing and instrumented testing
 Used dependency injection (Not with Dagger)
-UI is adapted to orientation changes
+UI is adapted to orientation changes (check details screen)
 Added animation for fragment navigation (slide in and out)